EliabCanul/nauyaca/README.md

 # nauyaca
-This is the nauyaca repository.
-Nauyaca is the tool for the TTVs inversion problem.
+Nauyaca is a tool for the TTVs inversion problem.
+Planetary masses and orbits are infered from mid-transit times fitting.

 ## Installation